-The FAFSA must be completed each year.
+The FAFSA is available October 1st and must be completed each year.
 The financial aid award year begins with Summer Semester and runs through the following Fall and Spring Semesters.
-As soon as you receive your W-2's for the previous tax year (or after you file your federal tax return), you should complete your FAFSA (see What is IRS Data Retrieval? section below).
+You will use your tax information from the year before the prior tax year to complete your FAFSA (2017 taxes for the 2019-20 FAFSA or 2018 taxes for the 2020-21 FAFSA).
 If you already completed the FAFSA for the previous year, you will generally have the option of completing a renewal application to save time.
 You can complete the FAFSA at any time during the term, however, to be considered for maximum aid eligibility you must complete the FAFSA by the following published priority deadline for each semester:

 For further information regarding applying for aid at Urbana, please visit our Financial Aid page.